lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 The expected sequence is: detect delegatee compromise → `revokeDelegatee()` immediately → notify DAO → `assignDelegatee(newHotKey)`.

-##### Emergency Pause
+##### Emergency Termination

-The admin may call `pause()` to permanently disable the contract's `execute()` and `isValidSignature()` functions.
-This is an **irreversible** operation: a paused contract cannot be un-paused.
-After pausing:
+The admin may call `terminate()` to permanently disable the contract's `execute()` and `isValidSignature()` functions.
+This is an **irreversible** operation: a terminated contract cannot be reactivated.
+After termination:

 - All delegatee calls to `execute()` revert.
 - All EIP-1271 signature verifications return a non-magic value (not a revert), so upstream callers that check the return value rather than reverting on a bad result will handle this gracefully.
 - A new `DelegationContract` must be deployed and governance must reassign the protocol seat to the new address.

-The pause is intended for scenarios where the admin believes the admin's own address has been compromised and wishes to ensure no further actions can be taken under its authority.
-The expected sequence is: detect compromise → `pause()` → notify DAO → deploy new delegation contract → governance vote.
+Termination is intended for scenarios where the admin believes the admin's own address has been compromised and wishes to ensure no further actions can be taken under its authority.
+The expected sequence is: detect compromise → `terminate()` → notify DAO → deploy new delegation contract → governance vote.

 ##### Hot-Key Rotation